mkvlrn/template-nest/README.md

 ### `yarn dev`

-Runs the project in watch mode, automatically restarting on changes.
+Runs the project in watch mode.

 ### `yarn build`